BerattCelikk/Prediction_Notes/README.md

 # Cryptocurrency Prediction Methods

-This document provides information about various methods used for cryptocurrency price prediction.
-The cryptocurrency market is known for its volatility and dynamic nature; therefore, different techniques and models have been developed to make accurate predictions.
+This document provides a comprehensive overview of various methods used for cryptocurrency price prediction.
+Given the volatility and dynamic nature of the cryptocurrency market, different techniques and models have been developed to enhance prediction accuracy.
+This guide aims to assist investors and traders in understanding these methodologies for informed decision-making.

 ## Table of Contents